Andrey123qq2/spform-field-wrapper/Readme.md

 |`required`| field to dynamically set required flag for interactive checks |
 |`value`| property to set or get field value |

-Each fields types can have their own methods implementations depending on field type specific
+Each field type can have own methods implementations depending on field type.

 | Method | Description |
 | --------- | ----------- |
 |`getValue()`| same as value |